-A generic trade mark composed of common texts or symbols may become distinguishable if it is combined with text or a symbol that can make the combination less generic.
+A generic text or symbol may become distinguishable if it is combined with text or a symbol that can make the combination less generic.
 For example, the image of a shirt combined with the text electronica may become less generic for cotton and wool shirt goods.

 Geographical names on a trade mark application can become a problem, specifically when the geographical name is known to be linked with a particular product or service.
 Examples of such names are Sunraysia for grapes and Queensland for mangoes.